noraworld/dotfiles/README.md

 * ghq (different between platforms)

 ## Others
-It is recommended to run the setup script every time new files added.
+It is recommended to run the setup script every time new files are added.